Natural Sciences BSc, MNatSc

 With the help and support of our dedicated Employability team, you can find the right placement to suit you and your future career goals.

-Here are some examples of placements our natural sciences students have recently completed:
+Here are some examples of organsations our natural sciences students have recently completed placements at:

 Find out more about Industrial placements.